grace-pehl/ProsperLoan/ProsperExplorationLog.md

 To continue from here, I would really like to make a predictive model to compare against the FY 2014 data.
 I could treat defaults as a binary factor and use logistic regression except that I don't know enough to extend the technique to multiple regressors that interact with each other.
 I am looking forward to learning more about modeling and predictions in the Machine Learning class.

+After this analysis, I would consider investing in p2p loans if I was looking to add an income stream to my portfolio.
+I will certainly compare their interest rates to banks and credit unions if I am ever looking for a loan.